farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Right Back At You.** (requires Parry Everything.)
 Once per scene, when you succeed with style on a Fight defence against a Shoot attack, you may send the projectile flying back towards your attacker, inflicting a 2-shift physical hit on them.
 (Peter Blake)
 - **Spears of Green Wood.** You may train a body of troops—unnamed characters in a group of up to approximately 100—for a week and increase their Fight Skill by +1.
 You can repeat this multiple times, improving any given unit to a maximum of your Fight -2.
 (Fate System Toolkit, p.97)
 - **Steady the Drunkard.** (requires The Drunkard Swings Wide.)
 You stagger and seem about to fall, so you reach out and grab your opponent’s arm to steady yourself.
 This seemingly unintentional grip blocks chi and paralyzes your opponent.
 You may place a _Chi Blocked_ situation aspect with a free invocation on your opponent.
 Your opponent may not use any kung fu stunts until they remove this aspect.
 (Fate System Toolkit, p.150)
-- **Use Their Strength Against Them.** Excessive strength can be a disadvantage if your opponent knows how to exploit it. +2 to Fight rolls made to defend against an opponent, provided the opponent is physically much stronger than you. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+- **Use Their Strength Against Them.** Excessive strength can be a disadvantage if your opponent knows how to exploit it. +2 to Fight rolls made to defend against an opponent, provided the opponent is physically much stronger than you.
 - **Warmaster.** +2 to Fight rolls made to create an advantage against an opponent, provided the opponent has a fighting style or weakness you can exploit.
 (Fate Core, p.299)
 - **Weapon Finesse.** +2 to create advantages with Fight related to fancy but harmless bladework, such as cutting your insignia into your opponent’s clothing.
 (Peter Blake)